The Cost of Surrogacy

 Consulting services are also available to guide parents on a freelance basis.
 Consultants can reduce costs in many ways, including referring parents to lower cost services.
 Agencies often have exclusive commitments to clinics, vendors, and lawyers.
 A reputable consultant can find lower-cost options and point clients to the best deals.

-Clients of typical Surrogacy Agencies are forced to pay set fees to partner service-providers.
-These fees are negotiated by the agency, are not always based on affordability, and they never vary.
+Clients of typical surrogacy agencies are forced to pay set fees to contracted service-providers.
+These fees are negotiated by the agency, are not always based on affordability, and never vary.
 An Independent Surrogacy program allows parents to “shop around” for lower cost options.
 Parents also negotiate the compensation of their surrogate themselves, and so may be able to reduce the costs even further.
 Some surrogates may accept non-cash benefits as a way to manage expenses.

 Parents may also find service providers near their home, saving travel and other surrogacy costs.
 This also allows them to stay near their surrogate during her pregnancy.

 Intended Parents looking for a large family consider asking their surrogate mother to carry twins.
 The hope that a twins pregnancy is a sort of “Buy one; get one free” deal.
 But a twins surrogacy has serious medical and financial risks.

 Twins have a high probability of premature birth (about 65% of twins pregnancy ends prematurely.)
 Premature births run a higher risk of physical and cognitive developmental problems later in life.
 For this reason the ASRM recommends that embryo transfers use only one embryo.
 Also many surrogates will refuse to transfer multiple embryos to intentionally have twins (although would agree to carry twins if they arrive naturally) because of the difficulty and potential risks to their own health.